Budva: Culture

 Budva Carnival is a three-day long festive event in Budva, happening annually during late April or early May.
 It has been organized every year since 2003, and although a recent carnival, it has attracted significant regional attention.
 Budva, together with nearby Kotor, was host to the Federation of European Carnival Cities (FECC) World Carnival City Congress in May 2009.
+The 2026 International Budva Carnival, held from April 30 to May 4, marks the 23rd edition of the event.
+It serves as the official opening of the tourism season, featuring masked parades, concerts, and international performances throughout the Old Town.

 Budva city museum is one of the prominent cultural institutions in the city, featuring permanent archaeological and ethnographic exhibits.
 Stefan Mitrov Ljubiša memorial home is another significant institution, honoring the legacy of the famous native of Budva.

 Budva occupies a significant place in the history of the cinema of Montenegro, as it was home to the Zeta Film, the Montenegrin primary motion picture company from the Yugoslav era.
 The now-defunct company has produced numerous Yugoslav movies, including pictures by the Montenegrin director Živko Nikolić.
 Zeta Film was privatized in 2004, and its building was converted to a nightclub, leaving Budva without a single movie theater for a decade.
 On 30 May 2015, a brand new four screen multiplex cinema opened in TQ Plaza shopping mall.

 The city has occasionally provided the backdrop for international movie productions.
 The 1964 movie The Long Ships was shot in and around Budva, and the prop from the movie, a large 4m tall cracked bell, has been permanently displayed in front of the Old Town walls, becoming one of the local landmarks.
 Recently, Budva has been the setting and the filming location of the locally produced, and regionally popular TV series Budva na pjenu od mora (Budva, on the sea foam).